Joc Pederson Player Props: Giants vs. Diamondbacks

-The San Francisco Giants, including Joc Pederson and his .692 slugging percentage over his past 10 games, battle starter Zac Gallen and the Arizona Diamondbacks at Oracle Park, Tuesday at 9:45 PM ET.
+Joc Pederson, who is batting .296 in his past 10 games, will be in action for the San Francisco Giants versus the Arizona Diamondbacks on August 2 at 9:45 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Diamondbacks.
+He had a one-hit performance in his most recent game (1-for-4) against the Diamondbacks.

 Joc Pederson Game Info & Props vs. the Diamondbacks